Parenting & Pain

 By Ron Huxley, LMFT

 It is hard to be on top of our parenting game when you are in a lot of emotional pain.
 This is especially challenging if the origin of this pain comes from the children that we are trying to parent.
-It might be simplistic to say but pain is “painful.”
+It might be simplistic to say but the pain is “painful.”
 It hurts!
 It shuts us down and drives a wall between us and others so we can’t be hurt anymore.
 We want to retreat to nurse our wounds before risking more in relationships.
 Unfortunately, the everyday tasks of life have to be completed and our children continue to need us.
-As a compromise to this situation we become robotic in our actions.
+As a compromise to this situation, we become robotic in our actions.
 We are hyper-functional but we are hypo-relational.
-We get stuff done but we are just going through the motions and have no e-motions to share.
+We get stuff done but we are just going through the motions and have no emotions to share.
 We are too raw!

-If you are in this place, make a resolution to find some help through good friends, therapists, doctors, etc. There are lot of support groups and parenting educations classes in your community.
+If you are in this place, make a resolution to find some help through good friends, therapists, doctors, etc. There are a lot of support groups and parenting educations classes in your community.
 Be determined not to repeat past problems.
 Find new ideas and new support to achieve new, less painful interactions with your family.
 Second, be OK with being in a place of pain but don’t let it define you.
 You feel bad but YOU are not bad.
 Hurtful feelings are normal responses to hurtful actions they are not meant to be permanent.
 You will have better days again but don’t allow shame to pull you deeper into that dark place of despair.
 Set some boundaries, find some help and get mad a shame.
 It is not your friend!